 Best known for its huge cheese industry, Tillamook is a nondescript town that's worth a brief stop to down some dairy.
 Cheese production began in Tillamook in the 1890s, when an English cheesemaker brought his cheddar-making techniques to the fledgling dairies along Tillamook Bay.

 Enterprise is a small, friendly place that's less expensive and upscale than its nearby sister town of Joseph, just 6 miles away.
 However, it shares with Joseph an attraction for artists, as well as an exceptional location surrounded by grassy meadows, pine forests and the stunning Wallowa Mountains.
-The drive into town is a huge part of the appeal of a visit.

 Oregon Caves National Monument